(a) The NCGAA is the only body responsible for organizing Gaelic Games between

 Any nominations for elected board positions at the AGM must be submitted to the

 NCGAA Board no later than one (1) weeks prior to the date of the AGM.

-(c) Regular meetings are to be held no less than monthly throughout the regular playing
+(c) Regular meetings are to be held no less than quarterly throughout the regular playing

 season.
 The regular playing meeting does not include months when students are typically

 not in class or when field sports are not typically in season, such as the summer and winter

 (d) To make a decision, a quorum, constituted by the presence of at least half of the elected